Learning-and-Intelligent-Systems/stacking/README.md

 ## Hardware Setup
 For information on our hardware configuration, refer to [our hardware setup README](./doc/hardware.md).

 For specific information on the blocks used for our experiments, refer to [our blocks README](./doc/blocks.md).
+This README also describes how to draw initial "home" block poses on the table.

 ---